 Travel is only fun if you’re healthy.
 When you’re fat (or overweight, if you prefer to be PC), climbing stairs takes more effort, walking uses more energy, and you avoid mirrors and photo ops.
 And you sure don’t want to be squeezed into a child-size seat at 30,000 feet for hours on end.
 Ugh.

-But that’s not the worst of it: Dan developed DVT on our trans-Pacific flight to Bali, a life-threatening condition.
+But that’s not the worst of it: Dan developed DVT on our trans-Pacific flight to Bali.
+Deep vein thrombosis is a life-threatening condition.
 The blood clot in his leg lasted for weeks, I was freaking out, and he didn’t feel like going anywhere.
 Way to ruin an adventure, right?

 Denial is not just a river in Egypt